jarviscanada/jarvis_data_eng_KantyGakima/README.md

 # Kanty Gakima .
 Jarvis Consulting

-Computer Science graduate from the Université de Montréal with  hands-on experience in software development, data processing, and building data-driven tools.
+Computer Science graduate from Université de Montréal with  hands-on experience in software development, data processing, and building data-driven tools.
 Currently working as a Data Engineer at Jarvis, where I design and implement data workflows, automation scripts, and backend components using Python, SQL, Java, Bash, Docker, and Linux-based tooling.
 I work within an Agile/Scrum environment, collaborating with the team to deliver reliable, well-structured solutions.
 Through both Jarvis projects and academic work, I have developed a strong foundation in data modelling, pipeline development, and efficient problem-solving.
 Eager to apply my skills in data engineering, analytics, or related fields while continuing to grow my expertise.

 ## Skills